sevenaper/sevenaper.github.io/about.md

 key: page-about
 ---

-###  The ultimate goal of mathematics is to eliminate all need for intelligent thought.                                           ——Donald Knuth
+###  The ultimate goal of mathematics is to eliminate all need for intelligent thought.——Donald Knuth

-### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.                                         ——Alan Kay
+### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.——Alan Kay

-### Controlling complexity is the essence of computer programming .                                                     ——Brian Kernigan
+### Controlling complexity is the essence of computer programming .——Brian Kernigan

 ### Optimism is an occupational hazard of programming; feedback is the treatment. ——Kent Beck

 ### Computer language design is just like a stroll in the park.
 Jurassic Park, that is. ——Larry Wall